williamlidberg/Detection-of-hunting-pits-using-airborne-laser-scanning-and-deep-learning/README.md

     python /workspace/code/Extract_topographcical_indices.py /workspace/temp_dir/ /workspace/data/dem_tiles/ /workspace/data/topographical_indices_normalized/hillshade/ /workspace/data/topographical_indices_normalized/slope/ /workspace/data/topographical_indices_normalized/hpmf/ /workspace/data/topographical_indices_normalized/stdon/

 <img src="images/distribution.PNG" alt="Distribution of normalized topographical indicies" width="50%"/>\
-Distribution of the normalised topographical indices
+Distribution of the normalised topographical indices from one tile.

 # Semantic segmentation
 Semantic segmentation uses masks where each pixel in the mask coresponds to a class.
 In our case the classes are:

 0. Background values
 1. Hunting pits
 2. Charcoal kilns
-3.
-4.
-5.

 <img src="images/Hunting_kids.jpg" alt="Study area" width="75%"/>\
 The left image is a hunting pit (kids for scale) and the right image is the same hunting pit in the digital elevation model.